The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Related Work

 Recently, \citet{a_systematic_review_on_the_code_smell_effect} performed a systematic literature review to summarize knowledge about how code smells impact software development practices, which the authors termed ``smell effect''. \citeauthor{a_systematic_review_on_the_code_smell_effect} selected and analyzed 64 studies that were published between 2000 and 2017.
 One of the main findings reported by the authors is that human-based evaluation of smells is not reliable: a trend in the selected studies seems to indicate that developers have a low level of consensus on smell detection.
 Furthermore, their analysis of the selected studies suggests that demographic data as developers' experience can significantly impact code smell evaluation.

 \citet{a_review_based_comparative_study_of_bad_smell_detection_tools} carried out a systematic literature review on code smell detection tools.
 Their study is centered around the identification of code smell detection tools, their main features, and the types of code smells that these tools are able to identify. \citeauthor{a_review_based_comparative_study_of_bad_smell_detection_tools} also performed a comparison of the four most widely used tools (i.e., most frequently mentioned in the selected studies).
-It is worth mentioning that considering the selected studies, which were published from 2000 to 2016, no tool implements a machine learning based approach: this indicates that only recently researchers have begun investigating machine learning models in this context. \citet{a_review_of_code_smell_mining_techniques} also performed a systematic literature review on tools and approaches to mining code smells from the source code.
-Essentially, \citeauthor{a_review_of_code_smell_mining_techniques} classified tools and approaches based on their detection methods. \citeauthor{a_review_of_code_smell_mining_techniques} emphasized mining approaches, thus they did not take machine learning based approaches into account.
+It is worth mentioning that considering the selected studies, which were published from 2000 to 2016, no tool implements a ML based approach: this indicates that only recently researchers have begun investigating ML models in this context. \citet{a_review_of_code_smell_mining_techniques} also performed a systematic literature review on tools and approaches to mining code smells from the source code.
+Essentially, \citeauthor{a_review_of_code_smell_mining_techniques} classified tools and approaches based on their detection methods. \citeauthor{a_review_of_code_smell_mining_techniques} emphasized mining approaches, thus they did not take ML-based approaches into account.

-\subsection{Search-based Refactoring}
+\subsection{Search-based refactoring}